 We applied for a Habitat home more than once, but we were not chosen each time.
 Almost a year after we had our last interview with Habitat, we got a call that would change our lives forever.
 A Habitat family unfortunately had a change of circumstances, and they asked if we be interested in purchasing the home.
 It was truly divine timing how everything worked out for us.

 We have now been in our house a little over a year, and the peace of mind and joy that has come with owning a beautiful, new home is indescribable.
 We always had dreams of hosting gatherings, growing a garden, the freedom to make a house our own, and to continue to grow our family.
-We have begun to see those dreams become reality, starting with the impending arrival of baby #3, coming in early 2021!
+We have begun to see those dreams become reality!

 We can’t thank Habitat enough for the chance to grow as individuals and as a family in our safe and beautiful home sweet home.